vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Wisconsin–Madisoṇpp.
 115–67.

-1983 Mahānavamī: medieval and modern kingly ritual in South India. in: Bardwell L. Smith (ed.), Essays on Gupta Culture.
+1983 Mahānavamī: medieval and modern kingly ritual in South India. in: Bardwell ḶSmith (ed.), Essays on Gupta Culture.
 Delhi. pp. 67–90.

 1992 The Politicized Temples of Southern India. in: Bakker 1992, pp. 163–77.
 Sternbach, Ludwik